Roma, Queensland: Amenities

-'Cities' is a rugby league team that plays in the Roma and District rugby league football competition.
-Both their B grade and A grade sides recently enjoy back to back premierships with the a grade side winning undefeated in 2017, Darren Lockyer was once captain of this team, and it was in this team that he was then scouted for the Brisbane Broncos.
-The 'Roma Tomatoes' mixed-gender Touch Rugby team was founded in 2009.

-Roma has a rugby union team which compete in the Darling Downs Rugby Union competition, against such teams as the University of Southern Queensland Rugby Union Club, Toowoomba Rangers Rugby Union Club, Toowoomba City Rugby Club, Roma Echidnas, the Condamine Cods, the Dalby Wheatmen, the Goondiwindi Emus, the Warwick Water Rats and the University of Queensland Rugby Union Club (Gatton Campus).

 Attractions

 Local tourist attractions include the Big Rig and Oil and Gas Museum, Romavilla Winery and Roma Saleyards.
 The winery is the oldest in Queensland.

 Roma is also known for its bottle trees.
 With a girth of 9.51 metres, one specific bottle in Edwardes Street is promoted as one of Roma's tourist attractions.

 Events

 Since 1977, Roma has hosted an annual 'Easter in the Country' event.

 The annual Roma Show is held in May.